Samuelschoeberl/ATLA_Campaign/setup_game.md

 ```bash
 cloudflared tunnel --url http://localhost:5173
 ```
+The tunnel supports deep links.
+Share URLs like `https://<random>.trycloudflare.com/PCs/Anju` and the app will load that folder.

 This creates a secure tunnel to your local frontend.
 Cloudflare will provide a public URL that you can share with players.